ByAUJay

 Monitoring and response: what to automate this week

-- Proposal diffing
+- Proposal Diffing

 - Late-quorum triggers

-- Off‑chain oracle watching
+- Off-chain oracle monitoring

 - Emergency drills